Legacy Russell

-Legacy Russell is an American curator, writer, and author of Glitch Feminism: A Manifesto, published by Verso Books in 2020.
+Legacy Russell is an American curator, writer, and author of Glitch Feminism: A Manifesto, published by Verso Books in 2020, Black Meme: A History of the Images that Make Us, also with Verso Books in 2024, and Gay Pompeii with GenderFail and the Pompeii Commitment in 2025.
 In 2021, the performance and experimental art institution The Kitchen announced Russell as the organization's next executive director and chief curator.
 From 2018 to 2021, she was the associate curator of exhibitions at the Studio Museum in Harlem.

 Early life and education

 Russell was born in New York City and grew up in the East Village.
 She is the daughter of Harlem-born photographer and technologist Ernest Russell and Kamala Mottl, a community gerontologist.
 She is the great-granddaughter of Nolle Smith, Black cowboy, engineer, and Hawaii statesman.
 She attended Friends Seminary, a Quaker school in Manhattan.
 Russell holds a dual-major BA from Macalester College in Studio Art and Art History and English & Creative Writing, as well as an MRes in Art History and Visual Culture with distinction from Goldsmiths, University of London.
 Her graduate dissertation focused on the notion of "re-performing reality" and shared research on artists such as Devin Kenny, Ann Hirsch, Awol Erizku.